-It’s unlikely you will become a millionaire selling poultry eggs.
+It’s unlikely you will become a millionaire when you sell backyard chicken eggs.

-However, you should be able to generate a small income that can at least cover the costs of feed.
+However, you should be able to generate a small income that can at least cover feed costs.

-What follows is a basic primer on how to sell your eggs, whether you have a small amount every week or if you have a larger amount to move along.
+A basic primer on how to sell chicken eggs, whether you have a small amount every week or if you have a more significant amount for a Farmer’s Market.

 Although we will briefly touch on this, it’s up to you to find out what you need to do in your area.

 And if you play your cards right, you can make a profit.
 Profiting from poultry eggs (food or hatching eggs) requires the right marketing plan.
 So let’s dive into how to sell eggs…